-Back in the good old days of 2011 I had finished my first and only round of Insanity: The Asylum and its also when I originally wrote this review.
-Its 2018 and its time to update this review.
+Back in the good old days of 2011 I finished and wrote this review about my first and only round of Insanity: The Asylum.
+It’s 2018 and all of this is still relevant.

-When I did my first round I was 31 years old and in very good shape.
-I’m 37 years old now and still in decent shape.
+When I did my first round of Insanity Asylum I was 31 years old and in very good shape due to finishing a few rounds of P90X and Insanity prior to starting.

-I have not done another round of the Asylum since 2011 and it’s because of a couple of reasons.
-For one, I injured my elbow a week after finishing The Asylum which took six months to properly heal.
-And two, I started lifting weights with Body Beast in 2012.
-And three, The Asylum is really tough.
+I have not done another round of the Asylum since 2011 and it’s mostly because The Asylum is really tough.
 I just haven’t had it in me to try it again.

 By now you probably know that Insanity: The Asylum is a 30 day program developed by Shaun T to improve your speed, coordination, agility, and strength with sports specific moves pro athletes do.
 I was expecting Insanity: The Asylum Volume 1 to be a lot like the original Insanity workout but to my surprise it was not.

 Let’s get into it.
 I prefer to post my before and after photos at the top with the details below.

 This is easily the most ripped I have ever been in my entire life.
 None of this would have been possible without the numerous rounds of P90X and Insanity I did before The Asylum.
 Saying all that it’s still impressive how much my body changed in just 30 workouts.

 I did do about 20 miles of mountain biking and played double-header softball games on consecutive nights weekly during my 30 days of Insanity Asylum.
 I work out of the house so my bike is my means of transportation.

 I took a gander at the Insanity Asylum meal plan but kept up with my tradition of not following it.